Critaek/Computational_Intelligence_22/lab3/README.md

 # Main
-The .ipynb file is useless, the main code is in lab3.py.
+The .ipynb file is useless, the main code is in lab3.py. <br />
+To try different methos alone, please comment the other ones.

 # 3.1 Fixed Rules
 Just pure_random and gabriele.
 Also nim_sum. <br />